IndirasM/ts-hmmer/README.md

 5 - Sequence Naming - in case a FASTA file only has the starting name mark (>) but no name, this mode will add indices as names to the sequences.

 6 - Unique Filter - [**EXPERIMENTAL**] This mode filters out non-unique sequences.
 In current state, it only filters out according to the uniquity of the string - it can remove lines from a FASTA file if the name or the sequence itself matches another one.
 Be careful when using this.
+A suggestion would be to use tools currently available on [The Galaxy Platform](https://usegalaxy.org/)

 ### Installation and running